hesamsaeidi/ReceiverFunction/README.md

 4. rf_calc.py
    The main calculation using `saciterd` written by Ligorrıa and Ammon (1999).
    The rest is housekeeping to keep the files based on the percentage recovery.
+5. rf_plot.py
+   This file plots the RFs and saves them in the folder named `RFs` in the same directory as the data.